13. Graphics#

 grid_kde <- function(data, values, x, y, hue) ...to.do...

-tips <- read.csv("~/Projects/teaching-data/other/tips.csv", comment.char="#",
+tips <- read.csv(paste0("https://raw.githubusercontent.com/gagolews/",

-head(tips, 3) # preview an example dataset
+head(tips, 3) # preview this example dataset

 ## total_bill tip sex smoker day time size